Are you planning the next trip but you don’t know how to choose a place? Or are you looking for a way to travel while you’re at home?

 The best part of choosing Naples’ food is the setting.
 You get to eat amazingly, in a fantastic location.
 In all honesty, you’ll either love it or hate it.
 Naples is a bit dirty and messy, but it gives you an incredible vibe.
 It’s the entrance gate of southern Italy, and you truly feel you left the north.
 I loved it!
 Did you?

 You’d expect France, Italy or even the US here, right?
-Well, call me biased, but I’ll say Chile.
+Well, call me biased, but I’ll say the best wine destination is Chile.
 My beautiful country saved Carménère from extinction, and for that it has every right to be on the top of my list.

 💫 Bonus track: Croatia.
 Keep calling me biased, but Croatian wine is pretty amazing, and it’s still to be discovered.
 Remember you heard it from me.
 Thank me later 😊